 Difference 6: Interlocking Grooves

-As I mentioned previously, both collections offer space-saving cookware.
+As I mentioned, both collections offer space-saving cookware.
 This type of cookware is ideal if you have a small kitchen, limited storage space, or you just want to de-clutter your cabinets.

 One of the features that make Select by Calphalon and Calphalon Premier cookware space-saving is its nifty interlocking grooves.
 These grooves allow the pots and pans to rest securely on top of each other without shifting or leaning.